weierophinney/apigility-3hr-tutorial/exercise4/README.md

-# Exercise 4: Authentication
+# Exercise 4: Lists

-Add HTTP Basic authentication to the API
+Starting with the code in /exercise6, create the Lists service, with field, documentation, and authorization rules.

+## Things to note:

+* `XTilDone` has the info you need in the `Lists` namespace